-Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s) and published for informational purposes only.
-We recommend that patients follow their doctor’s guidance in regard to prescription medication and obesity treatment.
+Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
+We recommend that patients follow their doctor’s guidance in regard to prescription medication.

 The generic name for the drug is naltrexone HCL/bupropion HCL and we'll use these terms interchangeably throughout this article as they refer to the same active drug ingredient(s).

-Does Contrave Work for Weight Loss?
+Does Contrave Cause Weight Loss?

 36% of patients lost greater than 5% of their body weight in 56 weeks in the worst-performing trial, while 57% of patients lost greater than 5% of their body weight in 56 weeks in the best-performing trial.

-Contrave Side Effects
+Does Contrave Cause Side Effects?

-Contrave does cause side effects in some patients, and the side effects may be more severe than other weight loss drugs such as Plenity because Contrave works neurochemically while Plenity simply takes up space in the stomach.
+Contrave does cause side effects in some patients, and the side effects may be more severe than other weight loss drugs such as Plenity, because Contrave works neurochemically while Plenity simply takes up space in the stomach.

 A medical review published in the Hormones journal detailed the most common side effects of Contrave: nausea (experienced by 29-42% of patients), constipation (16-24%) and headache (14-24%).
-These are relatively minor side effects.

 The more concerning side effects, which are significantly more rare, involve suicidality.

-Contrave's FDA label contains a "black box" warning, which is the most severe type of warning required by the FDA.
+Contrave's FDA label contains a "black box" warning, which is the most severe type of warning mandated by the FDA.
 It indicates a side effect which may be life-threatening.